Current Mortgage Rates by Credit Score | 2026

 Mortgage rates by credit score are heavily influenced by the Federal Reserve’s adjustments of the federal funds rate.
 This is the rate banks charge each other for overnight loans.

-• When the Fed raises this rate, mortgage rates usually go up.
-This means higher monthly payments for homeowners.
+• Mortgage rates usually go up when the Fed raises its rate, which means higher monthly payments for homeowners.

-• When the Fed lowers the federal funds rate, mortgage rates often drop, making home loans cheaper.
+• Mortgage rates often drop when the Fed lowers the federal funds rate, making home loans cheaper.

 Find your lowest mortgage rate.
 Start here